Managing sensor runtime thresholds

 - Tanium Client CPU

-Work with your Technical Account Manager (TAM) to determine the runtime thresholds that you expect will influence administrator decisions about whether to run a question, how often to run it, and which sensors to include in the question.
+Work with your Tanium Support (see Contact Tanium Support) to determine the runtime thresholds that you expect will influence administrator decisions about whether to run a question, how often to run it, and which sensors to include in the question.
 The goal is to plan questions in a way that does not interfere with other, more critical tasks that endpoints perform.
-The factors to consider are:

-- The best practice is to set thresholds that reflect decisions Tanium administrators must make, based on the endpoint management policies of your organization.
-For example, policies might dictate that administrators must never run a question that takes longer than 10 seconds during peak traffic times on endpoints that perform tasks with a higher priority than responding to questions.
+Set thresholds that reflect decisions Tanium users must make, based on the endpoint management policies of your organization.
+For example, policies might dictate that users must never run a question that exceeds 10 seconds during peak traffic times on endpoints that perform tasks with a higher priority than responding to questions.

 The Tanium Console displays threshold indicators by default.
 However, you can change the default thresholds as follows.

-- From the Main menu, select Administration > Configuration > Common > Sensor Thresholds.
+- From the Main menu, go to Administration > Configuration > Common > Sensor Thresholds.

 - Select whether you want the Tanium Console to Display thresholds to only those Tanium users with predefined administrative roles (Admin) or to all users who are allowed to see questions and sensors (Admin and Users).

-- Set the average runtime (in milliseconds) for each threshold or accept the defaults.
+- Set the average runtime (in milliseconds) for each threshold (High, Medium, and Low) or accept the defaults, and then click Save.

-Threshold indicator icons appear wherever you view and select questions or sensors in the Tanium Console.
+Threshold indicator icons appear wherever you view and select sensors in the Tanium Console.
 After modifying threshold values, verify that the Tanium Server applied your changes.

 The Administration > Content > Sensors page displays runtime statistics for all sensors.

-- Go to the Home page of the Tanium Console or Interact.
+- Go to Tanium Home page or Interact Overview page.

-- In the Ask a Question field, type a question that uses a sensor expected to have a short runtime, such as Computer Name, and a sensor expected to have a long runtime, such as Running Processes of User.
+- In the Explore Data field, type a question that uses a sensor expected to have a short runtime, such as Computer Name, and a sensor expected to have a long runtime, such as Running Processes of User.
 For example: Get Computer Name and Running Processes Of User[admin] from all machines.
 Press Enter to display a list of suggested questions.

 - Verify that the list of suggested questions displays the expected threshold icons.
-If you see unexpected indicators, review the icon descriptions and caveats described in Question and sensor thresholds overview.
+If you see unexpected indicators, review the icon descriptions and caveats described in Sensor runtime thresholds overview.

-- Hover over the icon for the suggested question that you want, and verify that the popup displays the expected runtime (in milliseconds) for the question and the expected threshold icons for its individual sensors.
+- Hover over the icon for the suggested question that you want, and verify that the popup displays the expected runtime (in milliseconds) and the expected threshold icons for each sensor.